-With the rise to power of Chancellor Kaarg, the mineral reparations from the Interstellar Concordium and the supplies gained from mining in the Far Stars duchy in Lyran space have been used to build more L-24 warships.
+With the rise to power of Chancellor Kaarg, the mineral reparations from the supplies gained from mining in the far driftward space have been used to build more L-24 warships.
 Houses that ordered these pocket battleships are now able to bring them online.
 In 2313 it is discovered there are far more operational than was first thought.

 |VoDIeh/ Emperor class battlecruiser with 505 crew.
 C-10 an upgrade from -A and -B versions with new systems.
 This was developed from the D-7 K'T'inga class as the D-7XDN project to upscale the already successful K'T'inga into a light dreadnought to either supplement or replace the bulkier B-11 class Accuser dreadnought. |